 Direct – How can I channel my emotions onto a constructive course?

-Although emotional hijacking can be almost instantaneous, these defense mechanisms take time.
-So what do we do to gain this time?
+Although emotional hijacking can be almost instantaneous, the defense mechanisms described above take time and deliberate effort.
+So what do we do to gain time to fully engage all parts of our brain?

 Buy some time.
 One of the simplest anti-hijacking techniques is to always have a bottle of water or cup of coffee in front of you in any meetings or conversations that could become emotionally volatile.
-Make a firm resolution that you will not respond to an irritating or offensive comment without first taking a sip of water or coffee.
+Make a firm resolution as you go into the conversation that you will not respond to an irritating or offensive comment without first taking a sip of water or coffee.
 The six seconds it takes to do so will usually give your neocortex time to catch up with your amygdala.

 Another way to buy some time is to simply ask for it.
 “You know, this is really important to both of us, so I’d like to take a few minutes to walk around the block and think about our options.”
 Or, more simply, “We’ve been talking quite a while, and I need to take a bathroom break.”

 Oxygenate.
 Slow down the conversation and breathe deeply.
 In emotional situations your brain is working intensely and using up a lot of oxygen.
 Be deliberate in replacing it.
-Your mother probably never heard of neuroimaging, but somehow she knew that counting to ten was always a good thing.
+Your mother probably never heard of neuroimaging, but somehow she knew that counting to ten and taking some deep breaths was always a good thing.

 Do a 180.
-If you realize that our emotions are trying to lead you in a direction that is contrary to your core values (such as patience, kindness or forgiveness), “do a 180,” that is, to do exactly the opposite of what you feel like doing.
+If you realize that your emotions are trying to lead you in a direction that that will eventually be detrimental (e.g., saying something that’s deliberately hurtful, blame-shifting or even lying, quickly resolve to “do a 180,” that is, to do exactly the opposite of what you feel like doing (admit you’re in the wrong, do an active kindness toward someone who has hurt you, speak well of someone who spoke critically of you, etc.).

 Learn from your mistakes.
 If you are hijacked, get a benefit from it.
 After your emotions cool, spend some time reflecting on what happened and why.
 Identifying the trigger for that event can help you be better prepared when you face a similar situation in the future.